esimonetti/SugarAdvancedWorkflowCustomPHPMethods/README.md

 * Tested on Linux

 ## Installation
-* Copy the full folder structure within your SugarCRM system
+* Clone the repository and enter the cloned directory
+* Modify the required code on `src/custom/modules/pmse_Project/AWFCustomActionLogic.php`
+* Retrieve the Sugar Module Packager dependency by running either `composer install`
+* Generate the installable .zip Sugar module within the `releases` directory with ``./vendor/bin/package `cat version` ``
+* Install the generated module into the instance
-* Run a quick repair and rebuild
+* Execute a Repair and Rebuild
-* Make sure the browser's cache is purged, so that the Advanced Workflow custom action displays.
+* Make sure the browser's cache is purged, so that the Advanced Workflow custom action displays
 * Make sure cron is running successfully

 ## PHP Customisations